DSS concepts¶

 Note

-For a step by step introduction to DSS, we recommend that you follow our Basics courses first.
+For a step by step introduction to DSS, we recommend that you select the quick start most interesting to you.

 Dataiku DSS allows you to work with data that is structured or unstructured.